-- 1. Be residents in Mexican territory in terms of the provisions of the Federal Tax Code; - 2.
-Have served for at least five years in high-level decision-making positions, Performance requires knowledge and experience in financial, legal or administrative matters: - 3.
-Not fall under any of the impediments to act as advisers listed in article 56 of the LISF; and - 4.
+- II.
+Have served for at least five years in high-level decision-making positions, Performance requires knowledge and experience in financial, legal or administrative matters; - III.
+Not fall under any of the impediments to act as advisers listed in article 56 of the LISF; and - IV.
 Not perform functions as regulator of insurance companies.